-The data bits transferred through a serial port might represent device commands, sensor readings, error messages, and so on.
+The data bits transferred through a serial port can represent device commands, sensor readings, error messages, and so on.
 The data can be transferred as either binary data or as text (ASCII) data.

 Most serial ports use between five and eight data bits.
 Binary data is typically transmitted as eight bits.
 Text-based data is transmitted as either seven bits or eight bits.
 If the data is based on the ASCII character set, then a minimum of seven bits is required because there are 27 or 128 distinct characters.
 If an eighth bit is used, it must have a value of 0.
 If the data is based on the extended ASCII character set, then eight bits must be used because there are 28 or 256 distinct characters.

 The parity bit provides simple error (parity) checking for the transmitted data.
-The types of parity checking are given below.
+This table describes the types of parity checking.